 So it’s not really the 2nd half mark in the fantasy baseball season, but it’s the All-Star Break so what else are we going to talk about?
 Hell’s Kitchen?
 Is it even believable that these people would one day be in charge of a kitchen?
 There’s Real World castmates who seem like they have their shizz together better than these schmohawks.
-I like the one guy who shaved his head to tell Gordon, “I’m now ready to get down to business.”
-I’m from Jersey with a beautiful head of hair.
-If I shaved my head, it wouldn’t mean I was ‘ready for bidness,’ it would mean I had completely lost my mind.
-The hair on the top of my head is my 2nd best attribute!
-Hair above my lip is number one.
+I like the one guy who burps a lot.
+He seems ready to run a kitchen!
 MasterChef, though, that show is the Sistine Chapel of reality shows.
-Okay, as with all of the other 2013 fantasy baseball rankings, take this list with a grain of salt.
+Okay, as with all of the other 2014 fantasy baseball rankings, take this list with a grain of salt.
 If you need a 2nd baseman, but an outfielder is above him that doesn’t mean you can’t trade the outfielder for the 2nd baseman.
 Also, things change in fantasy baseball.
 Daily.
-I could put Miguel Cabrera number one on the top 100 list for the second half of 2013 and he could get in a fight with a bartender (not Tom Wilhelmsen) tomorrow, then he wouldn’t be number one.
+I could put Miggy number three on the top 100 list for the second half of 2014 and he could get in a fight with a bartender (not Tom Wilhelmsen) tomorrow, then he wouldn’t be number one.
 See how that works.
 This list is a road map for where I think guys are valued.
 It’s not the Holy Grail in the Church of Grey, that would be my mustache.
 This list is NOT (caps for emphasis, not aesthetics) where I see guys ending up if you were to take their first half and combine it with the 2nd half of their season.
 This is simply a list of the top hundred fantasy baseball players if you were to pick them up today.
-So while Josh Hamilton did not have the greatest first half, he will appear on this list because he’s healthy to start the 2nd half.
-The projections are not their combined 1st half and 2nd half numbers; these are their projections for the 2nd half of 2013.
+So while Carlos Santana did not have the greatest first half, he will appear on this list because I still believe.
+The projections are not their combined 1st half and 2nd half numbers; these are their projections for the 2nd half of 2014.
 I also liberally used our rest of the season Fantasy Baseball Player Rater.
-Anyway, here’s the top 100 for fantasy baseball for the 2nd half of 2013:Please, blog, may I have some more?
+That’s right, we have a Player Rater that tells you what guys will do.
+Welcome to the future!
+Anyway, here’s the top 100 for fantasy baseball for the 2nd half of 2014:Please, blog, may I have some more?